Math Placement Levels are used as prerequisites for many lower-division Mathematical Sciences courses at UW-Milwaukee.

 Attaining certain scores on standardized testing such as Advanced Placement (AP), International Baccalaureate (IB), or CLEP may be used for math placement.
-You can view UW-Milwaukee’s AP/IB score acceptance policy here and our CLEP policy here.
+You can view UW-Milwaukee’s AP/IB/CLEP score acceptance policy here.

 Transfer Credit Assessment

 Contact the math department undergraduate advisors to have credits earned at another institution assessed.
 Some courses in the UW-System have already been evaluated.
-Search the UW Transfer Information System for your courses.
+Here is more information on transferring credit to UWM.

 Course Work at UWM

 Course work at UWM can factor into your placement level.
 See Math Placement Details.